ig-emediplan/specification/chmed16r/README.md

 This paper describes the currently proposed specification and reference implementation of the object model for a medication plan, the so-called CHMED16R.

+> [!IMPORTANT]
+> CHMED16R is based on CHMED16A and only adds the new entities HealthcarePerson and HealthcareOrganization.
+> This is required for the prescription document (Rx) to conform with the law.
+> Therefore, CHMED16R is only relevant when working with Rx documents
+> (therefore also the version "R" for Rx).
+> Due to this, the parts of the specification
+> which are not impacting the Rx document directly (e.g. the paper-based layout)
+> are not adjusted to include the new information.

 The reference consists of two major parts:

 - the content and layout specification for the electronic document, a string/text file containing a header such as "CHMED16R1" and the (compressed, encoded) medication plan as a JSON object in UTF-8 (see [ChTransmissionFormat](../chtransmissionformat/README.md)).